NvChad/NvChad/README.md

 # neovim-dots
 my neovim dotfiles

-slowly migrating to init.lua , so still WIP!
+slowly migrating to init.lua and still WIP! so use config from neovim_vimscriptonly/nvim folder only for now.

 # screenshots